nationalarchives/da-ayr-webapp/README.md

 - `ZAPPA_SANDBOX_DEPLOYMENT_PROFILE_NAME` specifies the profile name we want to use to update the sandbox deployment stage with.
 - `ZAPPA_SANDBOX_LAMBDA_VPC_PRIVATE_SUBNET_ID` specifies the VPC private subnet we want our lambda to use in the sandbox deployment
 - `ZAPPA_SANDBOX_LAMBDA_VPC_SECURITY_GROUP_ID` specifies the VPC security group we want to our lambda to use in the sandbox deployment
+- `ZAPPA_SANDBOX_CERTIFICATE_ARN` specifies the AWS  certificate we want to certify our domain with
+- `ZAPPA_SANDBOX_WEBAPP_DOMAIN` specifies the domain we want to deploy the webapp to

 Once all of these environment variables are set, create a `zappa_settings.json` from them by running: